mrochk/fastlob/README.md

 ## Installation

-The package available on [PyPI](https://pypi.org/project/fastlob/), you can simply install it using
+The package is available on [PyPI](https://pypi.org/project/fastlob/), you can simply install it using
 ```
 pip install fastlob
 ```